 You can be eating the healthiest, organic foods, but if you’re not breaking down, absorbing or assimilating your food properly digestion will be compromised, which can negatively affect your weight and immune function, accelerate age-related disorders, brain dysfunction, and influence overall health and quality of life.

 1. Food is Medicine!
-Avoid inflammatory foods that irritate and inflame the gut (soy, dairy products, gluten, grains, wheat, corn, artificial sweeteners, high-fructose corn syrup and sugar, vegetable oils, conventionally-raised, factory-farmed meats and fish, GMOs, caffeine, alcohol).
+Avoid inflammatory foods that irritate and inflame the gut.
 Eating foods you’re sensitive to creates inflammation in the intestinal tract by stimulating the immune system to attack your cells causing digestive dysfunction.
-The main culprits: dairy, soy, gluten, wheat, grains, corn, sugar and artificial sweeteners.
-Other items that your body does not recognize and cause digestive distress include processed vegetable oils and trans fats, GE foods, chemically-altered frankenfoods and processed, packaged foods.
-Even so called healthy items can be problematic for a specific individual if they eat the same foods day after day after day.
+The main culprits: (soy, dairy products, gluten, grains, wheat, corn, artificial sweeteners, high-fructose corn syrup and sugar, vegetable oils, conventionally-raised, factory-farmed meats and frankenfish, GMOs, caffeine, alcohol).
+Even so called healthy items can be problematic for some people if they eat the same foods day after day after day.

-2. Rule out dysbiosis and chronic low-grade infections (e.g., yeast, parasites, fungus, bacterial, Candida, C. dificile, SIBO and H.pylori) that are underlying factors than cause digestive distress and negatively impact your overall health and brain function.
+2. Rule out dysbiosis and chronic low-grade infections (yeast overgrowth, parasites, fungus, bacterial, Candida, C. difficile, SIBO and H.pylori) that are underlying factors than cause digestive distress and negatively impact your overall health, heart and brain function.
 These infections can flourish for years without causing any particular noticeable symptoms.
-Realize that oral contraceptives, antibiotics, PPIs, NSAIDs, wheat, sugar and fast food feed pathogens in the gut increase risk of leaky gut, autoimmune disorders, mood disorders, health problems and more severe gut dysfunction.
+Realize that antacids, PPIs, oral contraceptives, antibiotics, NSAIDs, wheat, sugar, gluten and fast food can cause damage to the GI tract, feed pathogens in the gut, increase risk of leaky gut, autoimmune disorders, mood disorders, health problems and cause more severe gut dysfunction.

 4. Stomach acid, bile production and a healthy gallbladder.
 Consider hydrochloric acid (HCL), digestive enzymes and bile support to improve digestion.
 Avoid antacids and PPIs at all costs.
 Instead supplement with HCL, bile support, digestive or pancreatic enzymes.
 Advertising suggests that heartburn and indigestion are caused by too much stomach acid.
 This is seldom, if ever the case.
 Actually, it’s just the opposite, not enough stomach acid.
 It’s unfortunate that many in the medical community fail to recognize how serious a health problem hypochlorhydria and achlorhydria are.